Glamis Castle: Earl Beardie

 A legend tells of the 15th-century "Earl Beardie," who has been identified with both Alexander Lyon, 2nd Lord Glamis (died 1486), and with Alexander Lindsay, 4th Earl of Crawford (died 1453).
 Several versions exist, but they all involve "Earl Beardie" playing cards.
 However, it was the sabbath, and either his hosts refused to play, or a servant advised him to stop.
 Lord Beardie became so furious that he claimed that he would play until doomsday, or with the Devil himself, depending on the version.
 A stranger then appears at the castle and joins Lord Beardie in a game of cards.
 The stranger is identified with the Devil, who takes Earl Beardie's soul and, in some versions, condemns the Earl to play cards until doomsday.

 Other traditions

 According to the official website for Glamis Castle, in 1034, Malcolm II was mortally wounded in a nearby battle and taken to a Royal Hunting Lodge, which sat at the site of the present castle, where he died.

-The late Sir David Bowes-Lyon, while taking a late stroll on the lawn after dinner, reportedly saw a girl gripping the bars of a castle window and staring distractedly into the night.
-He was about to speak to her when she abruptly disappeared, as if someone had torn her away from the window.